User Trees API Guide

 - Publication.
 The API enables a user to publish a tree on FamilySearch.
 By publishing the tree on FamilySearch, users can be assured that the data published will remain available and accessible for generations to come.
 It also enables a researcher to be discovered by other researchers who may have more information about a particular family line.

-[CET] Key Concepts
+User Tree Key Concepts

 - FamilySearch Tree System.
-FamilySearch provides API access to [CET] trees and the global family tree.
+FamilySearch provides API access to user trees and the global family tree.
 Each of these functions differently.
 Refer to the FamilySearch Tree System document for details on data organization and functionality.

 - Tree Selection.
 The API enables users to select which tree to work with during their session.
 See the Current Tree Selection document to learn more about how family tree selection affects the behavior of the API.

-[CET] Integration Guides
+User Tree Integration Guides

-Uploading a Tree to [CET]
+Uploading a Tree to a User Tree

-Downloading a [CET] Family Tree
+Downloading a User Tree

 For trees accessible through the FamilySearch API, users can download data to their chosen application while maintaining connectivity to the data online.
-To learn more about the process of downloading a tree through the API, see the document Downloading a [CET] Tree.
+To learn more about the process of downloading a tree through the API, see the document Downloading a User Tree.

 Syncing Family Trees